 There is, however, an easier option.
 You can run the program — e.g., the Command Prompt or the Registry Editor under the

-SYSTEM or LocalSystem account directly and update the registry values.
+SYSTEM account directly and update the registry values.

-This article lists five different methods using which you can run programs under the
+This article lists 7 different methods using which you can run programs under the

 SYSTEM or LocalSystem account in any version of Windows, including Windows 10.
 You can also add a Run as SYSTEM right-click menu option for .exe files.

-Run a program under the SYSTEM account using:
+Method to run a program under the SYSTEM account:

 Before proceeding, understand that the terms